Red Sox extend win streak to 5, beat Orioles 6-4 in 10

 Matt Barnes (1-0) struck out two in the ninth and Matt Andriese earned Boston’s first save of the season.

 Devers had two RBIs for the Red Sox, who have won five consecutive games for the first time since August 2019.
+They opened the season with three straight losses.

 The Orioles were 1 for 13 with runners in scoring position.